Funfetti cake makes everyone smile and this recipe is so easy it will make YOU smile! Grab your sprinkles and make the easiest, moistest cake ever!

 - 2-4 tablespoons heavy cream you can use half-and-half or whole milk

 - Preheat oven to 350.
 Butter and flour two 9-inch cake pans.

 - Combine butter and water in a saucepan.
 Bring to a boil and pour over the flour and sugar, whisking until blended.
 Add the soda, buttermilk, eggs, and vanilla, and whisk until blended and smooth.
-Gently stir in 1/2 cup of sprinkles.
+Gently stir in the coated 1/2 cup of sprinkles.

-- Pour into greased and floured baking pans.
+- Pour batter into greased and floured baking pans.
 Bake for 20-25 minutes, checking cake after about 15.
 Cake is done when tester comes out clean but be careful not to overcook.